Wichayanee Pearklin: Entertainment career

-Gam released her first single "Kwam Pook Pan Sue Kwam Rak Mai Dai (Relationship Can't Buy Love)" in May 2008 and her first album GAM in October 2008.
+Wichayanee released her first single "Kwam Pook Pan Sue Kwam Rak Mai Dai (Relationship Can't Buy Love)" in May 2008 and her first album GAM in October 2008.
 She first sang an original soundtrack named "Sang Lae Ngao (Light and Shadow)" for a TV drama and received a Diamond Song Award from the Ministry of Culture.
 In 2009, she debuted her musical play as a supporting actress in Jukebox Musical.
-Gam was cast by Disney to voice Tiana in the Thai version of the animation The Princess and the Frog.
+Wichayanee was cast by Disney to voice Tiana in the Thai version of the animation The Princess and the Frog.

-Gam released her second album Baby It's You in 2011.
+Wichayanee released her second album Baby It's You in 2011.
 In 2012 she acted in Rak/Jap/Jai The Romantic Musical where her song "Kong Tai Tee Yak Hai Jai" gained a second Diamond Song Award from the Ministry of Culture.
 In 2013, she joined various significant projects, including voicing the Thai version of Queen Elsa in Disney's animation film Frozen, and was selected by the Royal Thai Government to perform at the Official Ceremony Commemorating King Bhumibol Adulyadej at the Royal Thai Government House.